AdrianAntico/Quantico/README.md

 Step 3: install **RStudio Desktop** https://posit.co/download/rstudio-desktop/

+Step 4: Install dependencies and Quantico two ways:

+1. Download DataMuse.rar, open it up, go into the DataMuse folder, and then run the installer, "Datamuse_installer_Win10x64"

-Step 4: open up an RStudio session and run the following installation commands from the list of package below.
+2. Open up an RStudio session and run the following installation commands from the list of package below.
 It's best to go one by one in case there is an issue installing any one of them

+<details><summary> List of packages to install by hand </summary>

 ```r
 options(install.packages.compile.from.source = "always")